So, you love working on cars? And you want them to be your career? That's great. But do you have all the answers you need to get started?

-Becoming an auto mechanic in Canada generally requires completing a registered apprenticeship, which will combine real work experience at an auto repair shop with classroom and technical training at a vocational school.
+Similar to electrician or HVAC training, learning to become an auto mechanic in Canada generally requires completing a registered apprenticeship.
+In this field, apprenticeships will usually combine real work experience at an auto repair shop with classroom and technical training at a vocational school.

 Automotive apprenticeships generally take four years to complete.
 Some people can complete their apprenticeships in as little as one year or as many as five, depending on individual circumstances.

 First Steps and Requirements

 If you want to become an auto mechanic, then the first thing you should do is contact vocational trade school or your province's apprenticeship office.
 This is because each province is different in how it handles the process of getting people into skilled trades like automotive repair.
 Some provinces have stricter regulations and requirements than others.

 For people with little or no prior experience in the automotive trade, becoming a mechanic generally requires:

 Finding an employer who is willing to sponsor your apprenticeship